TheHolyRoger/ESP32-MQTT-AlarmKeypad/README.md

   - "ON"
   - "OFF"

+**ESP32 will BROADCAST to MQTT 'code_exit' topic upon press of the Arm key with the entered code**

+  - \<ESPMQTTTopic\>/code_exit

+Use a Home Assistant automation to listen to this topic and then call the alarm arm service with the received code.
+Strings:
+  - \<ALARM_CODE\>

+**ESP32 will BROADCAST to MQTT 'code_entry' topic upon press of the Disarm key with the entered code**

+  - \<ESPMQTTTopic\>/code_entry

+Use a Home Assistant automation to listen to this topic and then call the alarm disarm service with the received code.
+Strings:
+  - \<ALARM_CODE\>

-**ESP32 will subscribe to MQTT 'code_success' topic which flashes the LEDs, used for successful/failed alarm code entry**
+**ESP32 will SUBSCRIBE to MQTT 'code_success' topic which flashes the LEDs, used for successful/failed alarm code entry**

   - \<ESPMQTTTopic\>/code_success

-Use a Home Assistant automation to detect success/failure then send a payload to the 'code_success' MQTT topic.
+Use a Home Assistant automation to detect success/failure when arming/disarming the alarm, then send a payload to the 'code_success' MQTT topic.
 Strings:
   - { "success": true }
   - { "success": false }

-**ESP32 will respond with MQTT on ESPMQTTTopic with ESP32 status**
+**ESP32 will RESPOND with MQTT on ESPMQTTTopic with ESP32 status**

   - \<ESPMQTTTopic\>